nymtech/nym/documentation/operators/src/nodes/maintenance.md

 WantedBy=multi-user.target
 ```

-* Put the above file onto your system at `/etc/systemd/system/nym-mixnode.service`.
+* Put the above file onto your system at `/etc/systemd/system/nym-mix-node.service` and follow the [next steps](maintenance.md#following-steps-for-nym-nodes-running-as-systemd-service).

 ##### For Gateway